Wamy-Dev/Rezi/README.md

 If you so choose this bot can convert the links that it has grabbed to base64, making it so you can keep your server pure.

 ## How can I help?
 Good question!
-If you would like to help you can either donate (helps me out a lot) or you can take these files and add your own sources to it!
-I also am allowing for plugins to be made; if that interests you please head to the [Rezi-Plugins Github](https://github.com/Wamy-Dev/Rezi-Plugins).
-There you can make an issue and request to have your plugin submitted.
+If you would like to help you can donate (helps me out a lot).
+This project is finished, and not much is really needed.
+If you want to fork it and continue it, then go right ahead.

 ## If you want this bot in your server here is the link: [Server Invite](https://discord.com/oauth2/authorize?client_id=796909768940978186&permissions=523328&scope=bot)
 #### If you want to host this bot yourself: [Dockerized](https://hub.docker.com/repository/docker/reziproject/rezibot)